 repairing damaged brickwork or stonework, welding metal, replacing glass

-fitting aircraft warning lights or installing basic lightning conductors on roofs
+fitting aircraft warning lights to tall structures or installing basic lightning conductors on roofs

 dismantling access equipment when the job is complete